Sexual Harassment Attorney in Glendale

 Experiencing sexual harassment in the workplace can be one of the most uncomfortable, stressful, and hurtful issues to face.
 You may be afraid to speak up about it, for fear of negative repercussions for your job or social standing.
 However, employees in California are protected under state laws that forbid sexual harassment in the workplace.
 With the help of a skilled and compassionate employment attorney, you can be even more confident in your ability to address the situation effectively.

-Our attorneys at HBK Lawyers APC always put clients first when dealing with a case of this nature.
+Our attorneys at HBK Lawyers APC always put clients first when dealing with a situation of sexual harassment.
 We can guide you through the process of filing a complaint and advocating for you if the issue escalates.
 Call today for your free consultation!

 Sexual harassment is defined as: